webplatform/docs/tutorials/inheritance_and_cascade/index.md

 Let’s look at how this works in practice.

-# Start by adding another paragraph to your HTML document.
+First of all, start by adding another paragraph to your HTML document.

 <pre><code>&lt;body&gt;
   &lt;h1&gt;Heading&lt;/h1&gt;